 We have a health clinic on the premises where we provide basic health assessment and education, including blood pressure checks, blood sugar checks and sensitization on health maintenance and disease prevention.
 Clients and their families are educated on proper medication handling and administration, including appropriate hand washing.
 We also have daily exercise programs that are tailored to each individuals need.

 Internship Programs with local businesses

-Clients who qualify will be partnered with businesses for training in vocational skills, with full support from the center.
-A support staff will accompany the client to the business during the first week, until they are comfortable to be there on their own.
+Clients who qualify are partnered with businesses for training in vocational skills, with full support from the center.
+A support staff accompany the client to the business during the first week, until they are comfortable to be there on their own.

 Workshops and Skills Training.